 - What type of compensation can I receive after a motorcycle accident?

 - When should I contact a motorcycle accident attorney?

 What are the Most Common Causes of Motorcycle Accidents?

-Considerable skill and practice is needed to operate a motorcycle, and studies show that many motorcyclist involved in accidents lack the adequate training or experience needed to be safe on the roadways.
-Without proper preparation, riders may not always be prepared for certain circumstance and may become a danger to themselves or others on the road.
+Considerable skill and practice are needed to operate a motorcycle, and studies show that many motorcyclists involved in accidents lack the adequate training or experience needed to be safe on the roadways.
+Without proper preparation, riders may not always be prepared for certain circumstances and may become a danger to themselves or others on the road.